kimipooh/list-view-for-posts/readme.txt

 2. A part of the source code of Sample List view

 == Changelog ==

+= 1.7 =
+* WordPress 4.x support was ended.
+* Tested up WordPress 5.6 with PHP7.4

 = 1.6 =
 * Fixed the waring in get_taxonomy_template function.